Syllabus - Topics in Econometrics (ECO5106)

 • Reflect on what challenges might arise when applying the same design to real-world data.

 The final product should resemble a short research paper, with the crucial difference that your data are simulated.
+In addition, it should have a section describing what you learned with your simulation and which approaches you abandoned because/thanks to the simulation.
 Your report should also highlight potential pitfalls that you might face when implementing the same analysis on actual data.

 Important